 Adobe Spark: for Video Content

 Adobe Spark is a free graphic design app that lets you get the word out about your brand with striking imagery and videos.
 Bring your stories to life and keep your audience engaged with a suite that comprises Spark Post (for graphics), Spark Page (for web page designs) and Spark Video.

 The cool thing is, your Spark projects automatically sync between your computer and mobile device, so you can publish posts at any time, wherever you are.
 Of particular relevance for LinkedIn are the professional templates for advertisements, announcements, quotes and animated stories, and you can apply your own personal touch with designer themes, voiceovers and typography.
-On the Spark website, you’ll find an impressive gallery which gives insight into ways the tool can be used to create powerful campaigns.
+On the Spark website, you’ll find an impressive gallery that gives insight into ways the tool can be used to create powerful campaigns.
 Just choose your industry (food, travel, sports, lifestyle etc.) and browse the listings until inspiration strikes.
 You’ll find invitations, presentations, personal branding, photo essays, event recaps, travel guides: the sort of arresting visual content that plays well not only on LinkedIn but on all social networks.

 If you’re unwilling to make visual content a mainstay of your LinkedIn output, you’re leaving qualified leads on the table.
 Make your company page a veritable content hub and the B2B professionals that populate the platform will become valued customers.
 Start today.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.